bonkzero404/uddin-lang/docs/docs/examples/index.md

 **Total Examples:** 44 files across 7 categories

-## 🔍 Browse by Category
+## 🔍 Browse Examples

-Click on any category above to explore detailed examples with code snippets, explanations, and usage instructions.
+Click on any category or individual example link above to view the source code directly on GitHub.
+Each example includes detailed comments and demonstrates specific features of the Uddin programming language.

 ---